NativeScript/plugins/packages/datetimepicker/README.md

 ### Vue

-Once the plugin has been installed, register it in the `main.ts`
+Once the plugin has been installed, register it in the `main.ts` file:

 ```ts
 import DateTimePicker   from "@nativescript/datetimepicker/vue"